manulera/OpenCloning_backend/README.md

 This API provides a series of entry points.
 The API documentation can be accessed [here](https://api.opencloning.org/docs).
 You can use the documentation page to try some request directly on the browser.
 Otherwise, the API is open for you to make requests from a python script or command line at: [https://api.opencloning.org/](https://api.opencloning.org/).

-## Scripting
+## Scripting with pydna

-The API functions can also be used to write python scripts to automate cloning.
-See the [scripting examples](examples/scripting) for more information.
+You can write python scripts to automate cloning using the python library [pydna](https://github.com/pydna-group/pydna), which is now integrated with the OpenCloning data model.
+See [the documentation](https://github.com/pydna-group/pydna/blob/master/docs/notebooks/history.ipynb) for how to get started.

 ## Migrating between model versions and fixing model bugs